Why is this medication prescribed?

 Before using fluocinolone,

-• tell your doctor and pharmacist what prescription and nonprescription medications, vitamins, and nutritional supplements you are taking or plan to take.
-Be sure to mention the following: other corticosteroid medications and other topical medications.
+- tell your doctor and pharmacist what prescription and nonprescription medications, vitamins, nutritional supplements, and herbal products you are taking or plan to take while using fluocinolone.
+Your doctor may need to change the doses of your medications or monitor you carefully for side effects.

 What should I do if I forget a dose?